Ethan Hayter

 Ethan's Profile

-Yet another young British rider to graduate from the British Cycling Team track programme to a career as a promising road racer, Hayter was selected for the Tokyo Olympics as part of the men’s endurance squad.
+Yet another young British rider to graduate from the Great Britian Cycling Team track programme to a career as a promising road racer, Ethan Hayter continues to successfully combine the two disciplines, riding on the road for the British Ineos Grenadiers team alongside his efforts on the track, where he aims to represent Great Britain at the Paris 2024 Olympic Games.

-Hayter first tasted track riding at the legendary Herne Hill velodrome in his home city, at the age of 13 and raced for the famous VC Londres cycling club, where he remains an honorary member.
-But his talent led to a spot on the Great Britain Cycling Team’s Senior Academy squad in 2016 and, before he turned 20, Hayter was already a world and European champion on the track.
+Hayter first tasted track riding at the legendary Herne Hill velodrome in his home city at the age of 13 and raced for the famous VC Londres cycling club, where he remains an honorary member.
+His talent led to a spot on the Great Britain Cycling Team’s Senior Academy squad in 2016 and, before he turned 20, Hayter was already a world and European champion on the track.

 If you have been inspired to get on a bike...